TenWeiZe/DSS5104-Assignment-2/README.txt

 ##Datasets

 The required datasets are in the data folder.
-Unzip data.zip into the main project folder.
+Unzip the data.zip file.
-Ensure that the extracted files are inside a data/ directory (i.e., data/adult/ and data/Porto Seguro Safe Driver/).
+Ensure that the extracted files are inside a data/ directory (i.e., DSS5104-Assignment-2-main/data/adult/ and DSS5104-Assignment-2-main/data/Porto Seguro Safe Driver/).
 If not, move them into a 'data' folder manually.

 #Running the experiments